 The difference between plan and actual dates is that when you create your project schedule, it's not possible to know exactly when the cards are going to happen (actual), only make estimates (plan).

 That's why the actual start date will be only visible when the status is set to at least started, so you know for a fact the date when the card started.
-The same logic applies to the actual end date, that can be filled only when the status is set to completed, as you can see in the GIF below:
+The same logic applies to the actual end date, that can be filled only when the status is set to completed, as you can see below:

 Actual dates are automatically added as a timestamp when you change the status of a card to started or completed.
 But if that doesn't reflect the reality, you can always change it as shown above.